tehZevo/JunkScript/README.md

 # JunkScript
-Futile ventures in the world of stack-based golfing languages built in JavaScript.
+A futile venture in the world of stack-based golfing languages built in JavaScript.